MohamedAchrefKaroui/portfolio/README.md

 # Data Science Portfolio

 Welcome to my Data Science Portfolio!
 This repository showcases my data science projects, demonstrating my skills and expertise in various areas of data science.
+---
+## About Me

+I am a passionate data scientist with a strong background in mathematics and programming.
+I have a deep interest in solving complex problems using data-driven approaches.
+My academic background includes a degree in Computer Science with a specialization in Machine Learning.
+I continuously strive to enhance my skills and stay updated with the latest advancements in the field of data science.

+---
 ## Table of Contents

 - [Project 1: Celebrity Classification using VGG16](#project-1-celebrity-classification-using-vgg16)